Searching for the best things to do in Bratislava?

 There is a lovely courtyard outside with a fountain and statue of St. George, slaying the 3-headed dragon.

 There is a nominal fee to enter.
-But the opulence is so worth seeing.
+But it is so worth seeing.

 6) Enter Bratislava Old Town Through St. Michael’s Gate

 It is one of three ways to enter Bratislava’s Old Town.
-It must be a very popular way too because it was super busy and very crowded.
+It must be a popular way because it was busy and very crowded.

 There were cafes and restaurants open and souvenir shops galore.
-Local crafters set up booths as well, to tempt us with their wares.
+Local crafters have booths as well, to tempt us with their wares.

 Look here: Bratislava: Taste of Slovakia Walking Tour